bloominstituteoftechnology/React-UI-Components/README.md

 [x] - Create a `<HeaderContainer />` container component that will hold your header components.

-[] - Create an `<ImageThumbnail />` component using this image url https://ibin.co/3whrpKSBbZ81.png as it's img src.
+[x] - Create an `<ImageThumbnail />` component using this image url https://ibin.co/3whrpKSBbZ81.png as it's img src.

 [] - Create a `<HeaderTitle />` component that displays the Lambda School header text, @LambdaSchool handle and timestamp.
 [] - Create a `<HeaderContent />` component that displays the copy provided in the headers content.